LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 Charlotte Cheetham and Amanda ran the interviews at Rotherham and identified many of the same findings.

-Charlotte commented that some of their expectations were incorrect; older generation have definitely got a grip on technology, which was not what they expected.
+Charlotte commented that some of their expectations were incorrect about older people using online services;

+> The older generation have definitely got a grasp on using technology - I think we're too quick sometimes to write them off

 They concurred that pre-emptive contact would also have helped, but were not sure a chatbot would do that.

-Most users said their first way in to the service was via the website.
-Charlotte questioned that if make web content better was there a requirement for a chatbot?
-Nobody had said they wanted a chatbot.
+Most users said their first way in to the service was via the website, which raised a relevant question;

+> If we make the content on the web better is there a requirement for a chatbot because they can get the relevant information just on the website?

 ### Cheltenham